mrjithin/Takneek-10-Days-Over-Kanpur/documentation.md

-# 10 Days to Kanpur Documentation - Hall 5 (Nawabs)
+# 10 Days Over Kanpur Documentation

 ## Encryption Process

----
 The encryption process relies on the unique generation of the two primes **p** and **q**.
 They are each constructed by adding two numbers: